ZestyTechnology/zesty-docs/docs/nimble_dual/assembly.rst

 ------

 .. figure:: images/2_step09.svg
-    :alt: Close Dual Nimble
+    :alt: Close Nimble C/C
     :height: 400px
     :width: 286px

-    Close the Dual Nimble
+    Close the Nimble C/C

-    * Close the Dual Nimble by placing the upper shells.
+    * Close the Nimble C/C by placing the upper shells.
     * Make sure the worm gear is seated nicely in the bearing and that the seam is completely closed.
 If not, it means that the bearings for the Worm are not properly seated.
 Press down until it is fully closed.
     * Do this for both sides.